Clinton meets up with Ana from CTV Morning Live to talk about the real estate market, planning your finances, and financial literacy month!

 This is a summer shower, not a hurricane

-In our TeamClinton opinion**, locking in a variable mortgage rate this early in the increase game is more reactionary than wise (no offense).
+In our TeamClinton opinion**, locking in a variable mortgage rate this early in the game is more reactionary than wise (no offence).
 Traditionally, homeowners tend to do better over the long run with a variable rate mortgage.
 We advise staying the course for the time being as well as keeping in touch with market trends (psst, follow our blog for current trends here).

 No Economics Degree Necessary